 MEMBERSHIP: This committee organizes and provides all the information for a new member to join.Any woman who resides in the surrounding area is invited to join.Applicants must have two sponsors who are members of the Club for one year.

-PUBLIC ISSUES: This committee provides information about local causes in and near the community that are of interest to the membership.They offer support for various organizations such as veterans groups and local food pantries by organizing collection drives for needed items especially around the holidays.
+CIVIC ENGAGEMENT AND OUTREACH: This committee provides information about local causes in and near the community that are of interest to the membership.They offer support for various organizations such as veterans groups and local food pantries by organizing collection drives for needed items especially around the holidays.
 They also encourage monetary support from the Club for local charities.

 SCHOLARSHIP LUNCHEON: This committee plans and runs the fall luncheon which is the Club’s biggest fundraiser of the year.They are responsible for all the aspects of this event:determining the venue, working with that venue to plan the day, and procuring prizes for the raffles.The money raised from this event enables high school seniors and returning women to continue their education.

 SPECIAL STATE PROJECT: This two-year project is chosen by the NJSFWC with the input of local clubs.Currently the project is support for The Emmanuel Cancer Foundation.